Al Khums District

 Al Khums or Khoms District (الخمس) was a district of Libya from 1983 to 1995.
 It was in the northwest area of Libya, bordering the Mediterranean Sea.
 Its capital was Khoms.
+The area now is the Murqub District.

 It is notable for the ancient Roman city of Leptis Magna, which is 120 km (74.5 mi) east of Tripoli along the coast.
 Leptis Magna prospered for 500 years, reaching its peak under the patronage of Emperor Septimius Severus aka "the Grim African".